 John E. Page

 Mr. Page has extensive experience reorganizing troubled companies through out of court workouts, bankruptcy and state court insolvency proceedings.
 His goal in any matter is obtaining the best economic result for his client, which often means that bankruptcy is the option of last resort.
-Examples of companies that have benefited from his representation include real estate developers, construction companies, self-storage facilities, marinas, boat manufacturers, restaurants and golf courses.
+Examples of companies that have benefited from his representation include real estate developers, construction companies, self-storage facilities, consumer goods companies, marinas, boat manufacturers, restaurants and golf courses.
 He has also successfully confirmed several individual chapter 11 plans of reorganization resulting in clients eliminating millions in debt and restructuring residential and commercial mortgages.

-Mr. Page is also an approved Bankruptcy Court and Florida Supreme Court Certified Circuit Court/Civil mediator.
+Mr. Page is also an approved Bankruptcy Court and Florida Supreme Court Certified Circuit Civil mediator.
 Understanding that litigation is a win/lose situation, he is a proponent of the mediation process and skilled at facilitating mutually acceptable solutions to business disputes.

 Prior to entering private practice, Mr. Page served as a law clerk to the Honorable Paul G. Hyman, Jr., of the U.S. Bankruptcy Court for the Southern District of Florida.